High-Alert Medications

 500

-3 ways nurses provide pain management
+What are 3 ways nurses demonstrate pain management?

 - regularly screen and assess for pain using an evidence-based tool